praveen001/ds/README.md

 ## Binary Tree

 -   Insertions and deletions are iterative.
--   Node in tree stores - value, left child, right child, and height.
+-   Node in tree stores - value, left child, and right child.

 **Usage**

 ## AVL Tree

 -   Insertions, deletions, balancing are all iterative.
--   Node in tree stores - value, left child, right child, height and balance factor.
+-   Node in tree stores - value, left child, right child and balance factor.

+**Usage**

+## Red-Black Tree

+-   Insertions, deletions, balancing are all iterative.
+-   Node in tree stores - value, left child, right child, parent and color of node.

 **Usage**